yslyong/React-Quill-Improved-Listing/README.md

 ### Added fixes for sub listing to restarted counting at 1 instate of continuous

 To fix the sub listing with continuous listing count on another sub listing.
+It just need a css fix as stated in this section.

 <img src="https://user-images.githubusercontent.com/64799412/227170137-4c338218-9a7f-44ee-8436-d888aceb29bd.png" />